 For those who want to know what R^2 means: http://en.wikipedia.org/wiki/Coefficient_of_determination

 Notice about the IQ data

 Since I posted this article, the veracity of the IQ data set has been brought into question.
-I think StatisticBrain is a fairly reliable data source, but it’s possible this data set has issues.
-I haven’t seen anything conclusive yet that would make me take this post down, but I write this here so readers can come to their own opinion about what this data shows, and how much to trust it.
+I think StatisticBrain is a fairly reliable data source, but I write this here so readers can come to their own opinion about what this data shows, and how much to trust it.